edertonlima/ceramfix/wp-content/plugins/acf-better-search/readme.txt

 Donate link: https://www.paypal.me/mateuszgbiorczyk/
 Tags: acf, acf search, advanced custom fields, better search, search Requires at least: 4.7.0
-Tested up to: 4.9.8
+Tested up to: 5.0.0
-Stable tag: 3.1.0
+Stable tag: 3.1.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds to default WordPress search engine the ability to search by content from selected fields of Advanced Custom Fields PRO plugin.
+This plugin adds to default WordPress search engine the ability to search by content from selected fields of Advanced Custom Fields plugin.

 == Description ==

-This plugin adds to default WordPress search engine the ability to search by content from selected fields of Advanced Custom Fields PRO plugin.
+This plugin adds to default WordPress search engine the ability to search by content from selected fields of Advanced Custom Fields plugin.

 Everything works automatically, no need to add any additional code.